hominee/crossbus/blog/src/post/announcing-a-new-runtime-less-platform-less-actor-computing-model.md

   - less dependent on developing platform
   - less code redundancy and complexity
   - more compatible and efficient

-- possible application of crossbus

-  with the help of powerful actor computing model with lower level and more compatible support, there are some potentially fields:
-    - web assembly
-    - operating system development
-    - embedded development
-    - game development
-    - IoT
-    - web infrastructure

 - Is it a defeater to shift runtime implements to downstream?